AlexSKGHA/AlexSKGHA/README.md

 - 👋 Hi, I’m @AlexSKGHA
 - 👀 I’m interested in having fun with friends in Minecraft.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on currently nothing, but in a near feature I guess it'll be our own game when I get proficient enough in programming.
+- 💞️ I’m looking to collaborate on currently nothing, but in a not so distant feature I guess it'll be our own game, when I get skilled enough in programming ofc.
 - 📫 How to reach me (when the moment is right)

 <!---